thephez/dpp-spec/docs/data-contract.md

 The following sections provide details that developers need to construct valid contracts: [documents](#data-contract-documents) and [definitions](#data-contract-definitions).
 All data contracts must define one or more documents, whereas definitions are optional and may not be used for simple contracts.

-# General Constraints
+## General Constraints

-**Note:** There are a variety of constraints currently defined for performance and security reasons.
+There are a variety of constraints currently defined for performance and security reasons.
 The following constraints are applicable to all aspects of data contracts.
 Unless otherwise noted, these constraints are defined in the platform's JSON Schema rules (e.g. [rs-dpp data contract meta schema](https://github.com/dashpay/platform/blob/v0.24.5/packages/rs-dpp/src/schema/data_contract/dataContractMeta.json)).

-## Keyword
+### Keyword

-**Note:** The `$ref`` keyword has been temporarily disabled since Platform v0.22.
+**Note:** The `$ref` keyword has been [disabled](https://github.com/dashevo/platform/pull/300) since Platform v0.22.

 | Keyword | Constraint |
 | - | - |